hbctraining/Peak_analysis_workshop/lessons/00b_peak_calling_with_nfcore.md

 ## Nextflow
 Nextflow is an example of a commonly used workflow management system.
 It was originally developed at the Centre for Genomic Regulation in Spain and released as an open-source project on [GitHub in March 2013](https://github.com/nextflow-io/nextflow/releases/tag/v0.3.0).
-Since it's inception, Next flow has gained traction all over the world; it has a massive user community and is used by over 1,000 organizations, including some of the world's largest pharmaceutical firms [[1]](https://elifesciences.org/labs/d193babe/the-story-of-nextflow-building-a-modern-pipeline-orchestrator).
+Since its inception, Nextflow has gained traction all over the world; it has a massive user community and is used by over 1,000 organizations, including some of the world's largest pharmaceutical firms [[1]](https://elifesciences.org/labs/d193babe/the-story-of-nextflow-building-a-modern-pipeline-orchestrator).

 <p align="center">
 <img src="../img/Nextflow_logo.png" width="300">